rich-iannone/DiagrammeRsvg/README.md

 # DiagrammeRsvg

-This is utility package for providing SVG export of **DiagrammeR** graph objects.
+This is a utility package for providing SVG export of **DiagrammeR** graph objects.

 While the package allows for SVG export, it also enables the export of PDF and PNG files in **DiagrammeR**.
 A stable release of **DiagrammeRsvg** is available from **CRAN**.